ageyev/ageyev.github.io/blog/2025-10-09_deal_with_the_devil/index.md

 ---
 slug: deal_with_the_devil
-title: A deal with the Devil in light of the norms of the Vienna Convention on the Law of Treaties
+title: A deal with the Devil
 authors: [ageyev]
 tags: [holy-land, israel, jus-in-bello]
 draft: false